"why we do, what we do, defines who we are"

 News

-[11.25] Our paper "Typhoon: A Slice-Scrambled In-Place LSD Sort" got acceped in IEEE Bigdata 2025 and is nominated for the Best Paper Award.
+[11.25] Our paper "Typhoon: A Slice-Scrambled In-Place LSD Sort" is accepted in IEEE Bigdata 2025 and nominated for the Best Paper Award.

 [05.24] Will be working as a Summer Intern at Microsoft Research.